techidaily/site-extra-resources/source/_posts/updated-correcting-gopros-fish-eye-distortion-techniques.md

  One of the most popular features of GoPro devices is their wide angle look as it assists in generation of images with large FOV.
 But, in some situations, the fisheye look is really a strong disturbance for images/videos as the straight lines become bent and from central location frames gets oversized.
 No matter whether you are shooting videos or working with photos, it is possible to remove fisheye distortion.
 The article below will provide you complete detail about the process of removing fisheye distortion.

-## How to Remove Fisheye from GoPro Footage

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Remove Fisheye from GoPro Footage

 ### **Section 1: Enable Linear FOV mode**